50 AMA PRA Category 1 Credit(s)™ available

 This web-based interactive course is taught by leaders and experts in the field, including Stan Huff, Catherine Staes, Lee Min Lau, Shaun Shakib, and Damian Borbolla who are affiliated with the Department of Biomedical Informatics at University of Utah.
 The course is directed by Dr. Stan Huff and co-directed by Damian Borbolla.
 This course introduces informatics students, clinicians, and public health practitioners to fundamental principles about terminologies and standards and their importance for the exchange and meaningful use of health information.
 Use of standards are critical for interoperability and are required for the meaningful use of data, both for their primary use (e.g. in the clinical setting) as well as their secondary use for quality monitoring, public health reporting, decision support, and research and analysis.
 It is important for persons involved in the design, development and use of systems to understand the role, use and benefits of standards for terminology, messaging, and information modeling.
 This course provides foundational knowledge and introduces students to the skills, resources, and concepts that will allow them to work in this evolving field.

-This is a two credit-hour course.
+This is a fifty credit-hour course.
 The course is intensive and 12 weeks in length.

 The AMIA-Utah 10x10 course is targeted at IT team members, clinicians, and public health practitioners who need to learn fundamental principles about terminologies and standards in order to develop and implement systems for the exchange and meaningful use of health information.
 This course is taught by leaders and educators in the field and is focused on: a) sharing foundational knowledge about terminologies and standards, and b) introducing students to the skills, resources, and concepts that will allow them to work in this evolving field.